matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 ]
 ```

-A good use case for this is when some tabular data which is stored row-wise, has to be displayed column-wise.

-Everything is simple as long as the input arrays have the same length, but what happens if they don't?
-According the [official documentation](https://docs.python.org/3.3/library/functions.html#zip) it _stops when the shortest input iterable is exhausted_, meaning it'll return as many elements as long the shortest array is:
+What happens if the input arrays do not have the same length?
+According to the [Python docs](https://docs.python.org/3.3/library/functions.html#zip) it _stops when the shortest input iterable is exhausted_, meaning it will return as many elements as long the shortest array is:

 ```python
 >>> list(zip([1, 2, 3], [4, 5]))
 [(1, 4), (2, 5)]
 ```

-If all elements need to be preserved, [itertools.zip_longest](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) should be used.
+If all elements need to be returned, [itertools.zip_longest](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) should be used.

 And just to spice things up the little, let me mention that as the `zip` function expects iterables as input, not specifically arrays.
-Iterables are more generic than arrays, without going into too much into details, they are objects that can be iterated over one element at the time and they can signal if they are exhausted (iteration finished).
-In practice, it means any object that can be itrated over can be used as inputs of zip: tuples, sets, dictionaries, range, or even results of other zips.
+Iterables are more generic than arrays, without going too much into the details, they are objects that can be iterated over one element at the time, and they can signal if they are exhausted (iteration finished).
+In practice, it means that any object that can be iterated over can be used as inputs of zip: tuples, sets, dictionaries, range, or even results of other zips.
 Mind-blowing, right? 🤯 It is also possible to create an infinite zip.
-Let me use [itertools.count](https://docs.python.org/3/library/itertools.html#itertools.count) to demostrate it.
-It is very similar to `range()` except it has no stopping criteria, so if it is used in a for loop it keeps yielding values unless is stopped.
+Let me use [itertools.count](https://docs.python.org/3/library/itertools.html#itertools.count) to demonstrate it.
+It is very similar to `range()` except it has no stopping criteria, so if it is used in a for loop it keeps yielding values unless it is stopped.

 ```python
 >>> for a, b in zip(itertools.count(start=0, step=2), itertools.count(start=1, step=2)):